Conditional Linear Regression: Experiments

 \section{Experiments}

-We now present several synthetic data experiments with planted solutions to illustrate our algorithm's capabilities.
-We use our algorithm to generate a list of candidate parameters and their corresponding DNF.
+We now present several experiments.
+We present three synthetic data experiments with planted solutions to illustrate our algorithm's capabilities.
+For these synthetic data experiments, we use our algorithm to generate a list of candidate parameters and their corresponding DNF.
 If there is one pair that is close to our planted solution (or another output with even lower error), then we view the task as successful.
-The code is written in Matlab with the optimization toolbox Yalmip~\citep{Lofberg2004}.
-Our code can be found at \url{https://github.com/wumming/lud}.
+We then present experiments showing that on real data sets, our algorithm can obtain loss that is consistently similar to or significantly smaller than that of the sparse $\ell_2$ regression algorithm \citep{hjlw19}.
+The code is written in Matlab with the optimization toolbox Yalmip~\cite{Lofberg2004}.
+Our code can be found at {\it https://github.com/wumming/lud}.